aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/document/frameset/_index.md

 ### Remarks

-If the document is not framed, the property has the ``None`` value.
+If the document is not framed, the property has the ``null`` value.